yongsen-ruan/HugoAcademicSite/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I’m interested in the theoretical population genetics and specialized in computational biology and mathematical modelling.
+My PhD’s work is focused on the integration of theoretical population genetics and computation models with genomic data of cancer and normal tissues.
+I’m interested in exploring how mutation, selection, migration and other evolutionary driving forces to affect tumorigenesis, cancer metastasis, tumor heterogeneity and aging.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+In addition to somatic evolution, I’m interested in theoretical aspects of traditional evolutionary processes, including the evolution of sex, how recombination and beneficial mutations affect the fitness dynamics of a population, rigorous characterization of Hill-Robertson effect.
+Recently, I’m studying the origin and early evolution of COVID-19, the founder effect in COVID-19 outbreaks.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/YongsenRuan_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.